cjherman6/rf_implementation/README.md

 ![Initial Feature Importance](https://s3.amazonaws.com/chermsbucket/rf_imp_folder/feature_importance.png)

-__Feature Importance is calculated by randomizing a certain variable (e.g. mixing up year), passing it through the trained model, and calculating how the prediction accuracy changes when this variable is randomized__
+_Feature Importance is calculated by randomizing a certain variable (e.g. mixing up year), passing it through the trained model, and calculating how the prediction accuracy changes when this variable is randomized_

 ### Trimming Unimportant Features:

-At this point you have a decent idea of what features are important to predict a bull dozers price, a good way to trim out non-predictive features is to check the accuracy of the model, drop any values below a certain feature importance threshold (e.g. < 0.005), and check the accuracy of your model again to see if any of the dropped values impact your predictability.
+At this point you have a decent idea of what features are important to predict a bull dozers price, a good way to trim out non_predictive features is to check the accuracy of the model, drop any values below a certain feature importance threshold (e.g. < 0.005), and check the accuracy of your model again to see if any of the dropped values impact your predictability.

 In this case, the score remains the same so it's safe to say you can remove any variables below that threshold: